Chief Eating Officer: Jamie B.

-A freelance editor and writer by day and foodie at every other time, Kyle has eaten his way around the world.
+A freelance editor and writer by day and foodie at every other time, Kyle has eaten and cycled his way around the world.
 From Chile to Germany and then back to China because he just can’t resist bowls of steaming sesame noodles at any time of day.
 Kyle is also working on jogging every street in Shanghai.
 Since that may take a while, in the meantime he loves showing visitors how delicious Shanghai really can be.